chainwikinet/wikijs-yam-content/migration.md

-# Migration Is Now Over

-Migration is now over, and it is no longer possible to convert YAMv1 to YAMv2.

-The migration period [ran for 72 hours and ended on 2020-08-22 16:20 UTC](https://medium.com/@yamfinance/yam-migration-live-955c63766ab8).
-The migration timeline was decided on by the YAM Finance launch team and the length of the migration window was [hardcoded into the migration contract](https://etherscan.io/address/0xf1d7c9E4c57a5C1902f4A4aE2630d2Da78Ffb1c1#readContract).
-It is not possible for anyone, including the YAM Finance team, to reopen the migration.

-If you still hold YAMv1 tokens, these tokens will remain YAMv1 tokens.

-You can still [sell YAMv1 tokens on Uniswap](/trade).
-Join the discussion on [YAM Discord](/team).

-# What You Need To Do
+## What You Need To Do

-> Leave enough time before the deadline to ensure that your migration transactions confirm with plenty of time to spare.
+- Leave enough time before the deadline to ensure that your migration transactions confirm with plenty of time to spare.
 Migrations that confirm after the deadline will fail!
-{.is-warning}

-You have a three-day (72 hour) window to migrate your YAM tokens to YAMv2.
+- You have a three-day (72 hour) window to migrate your YAM tokens to YAMv2.

-The clock is already ticking, so do not delay—migrate now.
+- The clock is already ticking, so do not delay—migrate now.

 ## 1. Don't get YAM scammed